BTMichalowicz/CSE509HW3/README.md

-# CSE 509 Homework3 by Benjamin Michalowicz
+# CSE 509 Homework 3 by Benjamin Michalowicz and Ian Buitenkant

 ### Setup
 0. Have pin downloaded. ```pin-3.13-98189-g60a6ef199-gcc-linux```is the version used here, just in case.